 $25.99 – $74.99

 The Bloomstruck Endless Summer hydrangea is a hardy, disease-resistant and time-tested sensation.
-The Bloomstruck hydrangea also can bloom as an eye-catching pink hydrangea OR purple hydrangea by adjusting your soils pH level as needed.
-This versatility and demonstrated quality makes The Bloomstruck hydrangea a must for your garden landscape.
+The Bloomstruck hydrangea can bloom as an eye-catching pink hydrangea OR purple hydrangea by adjusting your soils pH level as needed.
+BloomStruck also has incredibly beautiful red-purple stems, dark green leaves with red petioles and red veins, which give great contrast to your other garden shrubs, perennials and annuals.
+Because of BloomStruck’s extremely strong stems, above average heat tolerance and great disease resistance – especially to powdery mildew – it is a perfect combination of beauty and hardiness for your garden!

 - USDA zones 4 to 9

 - Mature size 36″ W x 48″ H